 Educational Licences refers to the statutory licences outlined in Part IVA of the Copyright Act 1968 (Cth) and the University's music licence.
 The University is party to two statutory licences with the designated collecting societies, Copyright Agency (works) and Screenrights (broadcasts).
-These licences allow the University to copy and communicate works and broadcasts for educational purposes subject to limitations and conditions.
-In addition the University has a commercial licence with music collecting societies APRA|AMCOS, PPCA and ARIA which allows various uses of music for educational purposes as well as certain non-educational purposes.
+These licences allows the University to copy and communicate works and broadcasts for educational purposes subject to limitations and conditions.
+In addition the University has a commercial licence with music collecting societies APRA|AMCOS, PPCA and ARIA which allows various uses of music for educational purposes.